ajitgoel/CommonMembership/README.md

 meteor npm i
 ```

-To start the app, use the usual `meteor` command.
+To start the app, use the usual `meteor --settings settings.json` command.

 ---